 As a nurse, even greater career options are available, such as leadership, teaching, and other nursing specialties.

-In Canada, many RPNs opt to complete bridging programs to attain RN licensure which further expands their roles and career prospects.
+In Canada, many RPNs opt to complete bridging programs, avoiding mistakes to avoid in Canadian nursing licensure exams that can delay career growth.
 Many practical nurses complete bridging programs to become Registered Nurses, which is a common avenue for career progression.

-RPNs highly regard the nursing profession for its positive impact on people’s lives, given the professional flexibility and job security.
+For the positive impact on people’s lives, the nursing profession is highly regarded among RPNs, given the professional flexibility and job security.

 Why Choose a Career as an RPN?